History of cricket in Bangladesh: 1987 to 1996

 The situation was calmer the following season (1993–94) when there were short visits by Zimbabwe (November) and Pakistan (January) to play two limited overs matches each against the national team.
 Being friendlies, these games are not List A-classified.
 Zimbabwe won their matches by margins of 9 and 13 runs.
 Pakistan won their two games by 62 runs and 7 wickets.
 Although the national team were having limited success against opponents with greater experience, domestic cricket in Bangladesh was making progress and expanding.
 In 1994, the ICC estimated that there were 93,000 people playing cricket in Bangladesh and, as a result, playing standards were rising.

+In the same 1993-94 season the BCB inked a sponsorship agreement with Pepsi for the national cricket championship with the aim of eventually structuring the championship to be similar to India's Ranji Trophy in furtherance of Bangladesh's Test ambitions.
+A joint Pepsi-BCB Foundation for coaching budding players was also part of the agreement.
+To this end the 1993/94 Pepsi National Cricket Championship retained the traditional 45-overs one day format for the zonal group games but the semi-finals consisted of each team having a single 60-over innings and the match being played over two days and the final consisted of a two day match with each team having a single 80-overs innings.

-Bangladesh competed in the 1994 ICC Trophy in Kenya and reached the quarter final stage and finished third in their group behind Kenya and the Netherlands.
+Bangladesh competed in the 1994 ICC Trophy in Kenya and reached the quarter-final stage and finished third in their group behind Kenya and the Netherlands.
 In December 1994, Bangladesh hosted a second SAARC Quadrangular against the A-teams of India, Pakistan and Sri Lanka, all the matches being List A classified and all to be played in Dhaka at the National Stadium.
 The problems of 1992 were not repeated and Bangladesh reached the final where they lost to India A by 52 runs.
 Kenya, one of Bangladesh's main opponents in Associate Member cricket, visited in January 1995 to play five one-day matches.
 These were not List A classified and Bangladesh won all three of the international fixtures.
 England's A team visited Bangladesh in February 1995 and played three double innings matches, not first-class, all against the national team.
 England A won the first two and the third, in which Aminul Islam scored a century, was drawn.
 Bangladesh were in the 1995 Asia Cup in Sharjah against India, Pakistan and Sri Lanka but lost all three of their first round matches.
 MCC returned in February 1996 to play a mixture of one-day and three-day matches.